Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Detach the EBS volume, resize it, and attach it.
 - [ ] Take an EBS snapshot and restore it to the bigger volume.

 ### Recently several critical files were mistakenly deleted from a shared Amazon S3 bucket.
-A SysOps Administrator needs to prevent accidental deletions from occurring in the future by enabling MFA Delete.
+A SysOps Administrator needs to prevent accidental deletions from occurring in the future by enabling `MFA Delete`.
 Once enabled, which bucket activities will require MFA authentication?
 (Choose two.)

 - [x] Permanently removing an object version from the bucket.
 - [ ] Disabling default object encryption for the bucket.
 - [ ] Listing all versions of deleted objects in the bucket.
 - [x] Suspending versioning on the bucket.
-- [ ] Enabling MFA Add on the bucket.
+- [ ] Enabling `MFA Add` on the bucket.

 ### A SysOps administrator is testing an application that is hosted on five Amazon EC2 instances.
 The instances run in an Auto Scaling group behind an Application Load Balancer (`ALB`).
 High CPU utilization during load testing is causing the Auto Scaling group to scale out.
 The SysOps administrator must troubleshoot to find the root cause of the high CPU utilization before the Auto Scaling group scales out.
 Which action should the SysOps administrator take to meet these requirements?